tuijalei/12-lead-ecg-classifier/README.md

 python train_model.py train_stratified_smoke
 ```

 where `train_data.yaml` consists of needed arguments for the training in a yaml format, and `train_multiple_smoke` is a directory containing several yaml files.
 When using multiple yaml files at the same time, each yaml file is loaded and run separately.
-More detailed information about training is available in the notebook [Introductions for Training a Model](/notebooks/3_introductions_training.ipynb).
+More detailed information about training is available in the notebook [Introduction to training models](/notebooks/3_introduction_training.ipynb).

 3) To test and evaluate a trained model, you'll need one of the following commands